BernardMUNYANDAMUTSA/car_rental_mgt_system/README.md

 - Tools:
     - Kafka for Real-Time Communication
     - Hadoop (hdfs) for for managing uploaded payment receipts
-- MySQL Database on AWS
+- MySQL Database on AWS : We connected our Django application to the AWS-hosted MySQL database.